8 Greensboro firefighters test positive for coronavirus after 4-station golf outing

 The fire department has been in contact with Guilford County Emergency Management for guidance.

-GFD has made sure that all trucks and stations are staff, and there will not be any interruption in service.
+GFD has made sure that all trucks and stations are staffed, and there will not be any interruption in service.